sec-deadlines/sec-deadlines.github.io/README.md

 | `place`       | Where the conference is happening                           |
 | `tags`        | One or multiple tags: `SEC`, `PRIV`, or `CRYPTO`            |

-Fields mark with asterisk (\*) are required.
+Fields marked with asterisk (\*) are required.

 ### Deadline format

 Deadline field can contain:

-1. Simplest option: a date and time in ISO format.
+1. The simplest option: a date and time in ISO format.
 Example: `"2017-08-19 23:59"`.
-2. If a deadline is rolling, you can use template date, just substitute year with `%y`, or month with `%m`.
+2. If a deadline is rolling, you can use a template date, just substitute year with `%y`, or month with `%m`.
 Example: `"%y-%m-15 23:59"` means there is a deadline on the 15th day of every month, every year. `"2017-%m-15"` means a deadline on 15th day of every month, but only in 2017, i.e. `"2018-01-15"` is not a part of this template.
 2. A list of (1) or (2).
-Example of two rolling deadlines, one in the end of May every year, and second in the end of February:
+Example of two rolling deadlines, with one in the end of May every year, and the second in the end of February:
   ```
   - "%y-05-31 23:59"
   - "%y-02-28 23:59"